BESTenergytrade/simply/doc/source/getting_started.rst

 **Configuration file**

-In both cases, a configuration file (`config.txt`) is required to specify the correct parameters of the scenario and simulation.
+In all cases for using simply, a configuration file (`config.txt`) is required to specify the correct parameters of the scenario and simulation.
+If a parameter is not specified in `config.txt` and there is a default option, this will be chosen.
 The file is split into the sections `scenario`, `market` and `outputs`, and the parameters for each section are outlined as follows:

-.. csv-table:: Example for defining a scalar parameter as a time series
+.. csv-table:: Scenario
    :file: ../files_to_be_displayed/scenario_params.csv
+   :widths: 30, 70, 30, 30
+   :header-rows: 1

+.. csv-table:: Market
+   :file: ../files_to_be_displayed/market_params.csv
+   :widths: 30, 70, 30, 30
+   :header-rows: 1

+.. csv-table:: Output
+   :file: ../files_to_be_displayed/output_params.csv
-   :widths: 30, 50, 30, 30
+   :widths: 30, 70, 30, 30
    :header-rows: 1

 Building your own scenario